google/blockly-samples/codelabs/custom_renderer/custom_renderer.md

 ### The result

 If the server is already running, refresh the page to see the new changes.
-Otherwise, run `npm start` to start the server.
-Once the server is running, click on the `Loops` entry in the browser and drag out a repeat block.
-The resulting block will use the same values already defined in the base `Blockly.blockRendering.Renderer`.
+Otherwise, run npm start to start the server.
+Once the server is running, click on the Loops entry in the browser and drag out a repeat block.
+The resulting block will use the same values already defined in the base Blockly.blockRendering.Renderer.

 ![Screenshot of a renderer with an appearance matching the base renderer.](./custom_renderer.png)